The Influence of V-Defects, Leakage, and Random Alloy Fluctuations on the Carrier Transport in Red InGaN MQW LEDs: Methodology

-The effect of varying indium compositions in the V-defect sidewall QWs on red InGaN LED performance was evaluated.
-The device structure maintains a constant indium composition of 29\% in the c-plane QWs.
+For the V-defect structure.
 The thin (0.67 nm) V-defect sidewall QWs were designed with an indium composition of 17\%, along with 3.62 nm thick sidewall QBs.
 These variations lead to corresponding changes in the bandgap energies and polarization properties of the sidewall QWs, which can impact carrier dynamics and recombination efficiency.
 In the TD center, within 30 nm regions, there is a high density of deep-level traps and shallow-level tail states.
 The deep-level trap state parameters are listed in Table \ref{table2}, while the tail state parameters are shown in Table \ref{table3}.

 In this study, we include tail states in our model.
 The possible origins of these tail states are as follows: Near the TD center, crystal distortion occurs, significantly affecting the strain in the surrounding QW/QB regions.
 In red InGaN QW LEDs, a strain variation of 2–4\%, combined with deformation potentials (\(D_1\) to \(D_6\) \cite{tail7}) ranging from 1.7 to 6.3 eV, can introduce a bandgap variation of several hundred meV.
 This variation may contribute to the tail states discussed here.
 Additionally, threading dislocations in GaN generate strong localized electric fields due to their charged nature, primarily through carrier trapping \cite{tail6}.
 These fields shift the absorption edge to lower energies, broadening the absorption tail and further leading to the presence of tail states.
 This effect is similar to the edge broadening observed in GaAs, as reported in Ref.~[\textnormal{\cite{tail8}}].